Shopping Basket

 Tesco Mobile

-Tesco Mobile does lock both its PAYG and pay monthly handsets, however unlocking them isn’t too much of a challenge and for pay monthly customers there’s no cost.
+Need to know how to unlock a Tesco phone?
+Tesco Mobile does lock both its PAYG and pay monthly handsets, however unlocking them isn’t too much of a challenge and for paying monthly customers there’s no cost.
 If you’ve got a newer handset however it could be a bit trickier, as there are time limits on when some handsets can be unlocked.

 There is a £10 charge to unlock a Tesco Mobile PAYG phone within 12 months of it being activated, but if the phone was activated over a year ago then it’s free.
 The phone should be unlocked in seven working days, but this varies depending on the phone and the wait can be up to 20 days.